joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 They might seem annoying to type out, but they surely make your program look neater to users in console.

 ### Practice Assignments
 Try to do these without your notes.
 That way, you can test yourself and see if you actually know the material.
+If you're absolutely stuck, ask a friend, then begin referring to other sources.

-#### Design your own calculator!
+#### Design your own calculator
 Using the knowledge from the above review, the lecture notes, and the book, create your own calculator program that contains these following things: